lukeasrodgers/underscore-js-externs/README.md

 underscore-js-externs
 =====================

-This file provides externs for the Underscore js library, version 1.3.3, for use with Google's Closure Compiler.
+This file provides externs for the Underscore js library for use with Google's Closure Compiler.

+Extern files currently exist for the following versions:

+- 1.3.3
+- 1.4.3

 It covers both object-style notation (\_.detect(array, function())), as well as functional style (\_(array).detect(function() {})).